 UAMDM is recommended for users who opt-in to management (light management or user-owned devices).
 Device Enrollment is recommended for Macs that must be managed starting at initial setup.

 Workflow-based deployments and MDM-based deployments can be combined to optimize setup and management.
-MacOS can be quickly installed and any large software packages can be installed ahead of time.
+MacOS can be quickly installed; large software packages can be installed ahead of time.
 Required local administrator accounts can be created and the Mac can optionally be enrolled in MDM.
 If the Setup Assistant is not skipped in the Workflow settings and the Mac is part of Device Enrollment, the Setup Assistant will show the Remote Management option and can be enrolled in MDM during setup.

 Low Touch Deployment